-Pre-ACT (Grades 8-10) - these practice ACTs are for late middle school and early high school students.
+Pre-ACT (Grades 8-10) - These practice ACTs are for late middle school and early high school students.
 Results are a measure of current academic progress and can be used to help prepare students for the ACT.
 Administered in late September/early October at no cost for students.

 ACT (Grades 11-12) - Curriculum-and-standards-based educational and career planning tool that assesses students' academic readiness for college.
-Results can be used for college admission and scholarship purposes as well as to meet mandated state graduation assessment requirements.
-A live version is administered at no cost to juniors and seniors in late September/early October and to juniors in February during regular school hours at the student's home campus.
-Note that students can register at their own cost for test administrations on Saturdays in September, October, December, February, April, and July at www.act.org.
+Results can be used for college admission and scholarship purposes, to meet college and career readiness benchmarks to earn early and/or late dismissal for the senior year, and to meet mandated state graduation assessment requirements.
+A live version is administered at no cost to juniors and seniors in late September/early October and to juniors in late February/early March during regular school hours at the student's home campus.
+Note that students can register at their own cost for test administrations on Saturdays in September, October, December, February, April, June and July at www.act.org.